 At Jabal Maqla, there is evidence of the golden calf stand and altar across from the mountain.
 However, Rabbi Alexander Hool, author of Searching for Sinai: The Location of Revelation, believes that any evidence of the calf worship would have been destroyed according to the guidelines in Exodus 34:13.

 Rabbi Hool also claims that the Rock of Horeb, which Moses struck to bring forth water for the Israelites, was not a large object, but a small one which the Israelites brought with them throughout all 40 years of the wilderness wanderings.

-Two of the biggest opponents of the theory are Dr. Jim Hoffmeier and Gordon Franz.
-Hoffmeier defends the traditional site at St. Catherine's mountain in the southern Sinai Peninsula, and Franz believes Mount Sinai is Jebel Sin-Bishar in the Western Sinai Peninsula.
+Three of the biggest opponents of the theory are Dr. Jim Hoffmeier, Egyptologist-David Rohl, and Gordon Franz.
+Hoffmeier and Rohl defend the traditional site at St. Catherine's mountain in the southern Sinai Peninsula, and Franz believes Mount Sinai is Jebel Sin-Bishar in the Western Sinai Peninsula.